Von der Decken's sifaka

 Von der Decken's sifaka (Propithecus deckenii) is a sifaka lemur that is endemic to the arid, deciduous and spiny succulent forests of Western Madagascar.
-It has a length of 92 to 107 centimeters, of which 42-48 centimeters are tail.
+It has a length of 92 to 107 cm, of which 42 to 48 cm are tail.
 The species is named in honor of the German explorer Karl Klaus von der Decken.

 Its pelage is usually creamy white, with tinges of yellow-gold, silver-grey or pale brown on the neck, shoulders, back and limbs.
 The face is entirely black.
 Group size is between two and ten individuals, with groups of three to six being the most common.

 The IUCN lists its status as critically endangered, and it is listed in CITES Appendix I.

+Anatomy and physiology

+Von der Decken's sifaka is a large lemur, with a body length of 92 to 107 cm, and a tail length of 42 to 48 cm.
+It has long hind legs and the hands are narrow.
+The fingers are linked by a cutaneous webbing up to the proximal phalanges, and the digital formula is 4>3>5>2>1.
+The digital webbing is more pronounced in the feet than in the hands.
+The skull is short and conical, and is articulated at a right angle atop the spinal column, giving von der Decken's sifaka an upright posture.
+Unlike most lemurs, the facial skeleton is positioned in front of the braincase, rather than below it.
+Von der Decken's sifaka possesses a prominent boss on the nasal bone, which is a trait that is shared with the crowned sifaka (Propithecus coronatus), and is indicative of the two species' phylogenetic closeness relative to the other members of Propithecus.
+The mandible is deep and robust, such that it appears simian-like when viewed laterally.